zacanger/dotfiles/README.md

 these are very definitely my own personal configs, not really set up with others' uses in mind, but please feel free fork/grab/download/use away.

+this repo is kept in dropbox (yes, i know, nonfree services…) for super extra convenience.
+90% of what's in here is symlinked into `/home/z`, so there may be references to this path scattered about.

 things to know:

 * i use debian sid